+Paul Truong

-Paul Truong The Vetiver Network International and Veticon Consulting, Brisbane, Australia.
+The Vetiver Network International and Veticon Consulting, Brisbane, Australia.

 Email: p.truong@veticon.com.au

 INTRODUCTION In Australia, Vetiver growth was not affected by severe frost at -14°C ground temperature It survived for a short period at -22°C (-8°F) in northern China.
-In Georgia (USA), Vetiver survived in soil temperature of -10°C but not at -15°C. Research showed that 25°C was optimal soil temperature for root growth, but Vetiver roots continued to grow at 13°C at the rate of 12.6cm/day, indicating that Vetiver grass was not dormant at this temperature Extrapolation suggested that root dormancy occurred at about 5°C Vétiver dies when the ground is frozen
+In Georgia (USA), Vetiver survived in soil temperature of -10°C but not at -15°C. Research showed that 25°C was optimal soil temperature for root growth, but Vetiver roots continued to grow at 13°C at the rate of 12.6cm/day, indicating that Vetiver grass was not dormant at this temperature Extrapolation suggested that root dormancy occurred at about 5°C Vétiver dies when the crown or ground is frozen

-SOME EXAMPLES - > Survival of Vetiver under snow, field conditions - Survival of Vetiver under severe frost under field conditions - > Survival of Vetiver under snow in pot trial - Vetiver growth in cold and frost under field conditions - Research results on the effect of low temperature on Vetiver shoot and root growth
+SOME EXAMPLES - > Survival of Vetiver under severe frost conditions - > Survival of Vetiver under snow - > Survival of Vetiver under extremely cold and dry desert conditions - > Vetiver growth in cold and frost under field conditions - Research results on the effect of low temperature onVetiver shoot and root growth